What is the Testing Process for HBV in NYC?

 Treatment of chronic HBV is more complicated.
 Antivirals can be given to reduce the severity of an episode of illness.
 However, just because someone has chronic HBV, it does not mean that medication will be indicated.
 Your health care provider will want to test you at regular intervals to determine if your liver is functioning properly.
 In cases where the liver has become too damaged to function any longer, a liver transplant may be recommended.
 If a severe case of HBV occurs in someone with chronic HBV, hospitalization may be necessary to closely monitor for signs of liver failure, cirrhosis, or viral spread to other parts of the body, a rare condition known as fulminant hepatitis.

 Top Rated NYC physician

 Dr. Gafanovich is performing STD testing as a part of her annual check up .

-There is a vaccine to prevent infection with HBV.
+Yes, there is a vaccine to prevent infection with HBV.
 The vaccine consists of a series of shots that help the immune system build mechanisms to fight the virus if introduced into the body.
-People who should get this vaccine are those who work in health care fields, those who have regular exposure to the public, such as police and firemen, infants, individuals with risk factors for the disease, people who travel to places where diagnosis and treatment of HBV are not as advanced as they are in the US, those with HIV, and people who already have an underlying liver condition.
+People who should get this vaccine are those who work in health care fields, those who have regular exposure to the public, such as police and firemen, infants, individuals with risk factors for the disease, and people who travel to places where diagnosis and treatment of HBV are not as advanced as they are in the US, those with HIV, and people who already have an underlying liver condition.
 After receiving the vaccine series, you may be tested periodically to ensure you still have antibodies against the virus.